trungnt2910/ColorPicker.Maui/README.md

 - Setting `PickedColor` field.
 This enables many features such as two-way binding and setting an initial picked color.
 - Improved performance due to less unnecessary re-rendering.
 - Some other bug fixes (`PointerRingPositionXUnits`, `PointerRingPositionYUnits` properties are fixed).

+## Documentation
+You can access the library's latest documentation [here](https://trungnt2910.github.io/ColorPicker.Maui/).